hazelcast/hazelcast-code-samples/enterprise/kerberos-login-module/README.md

 >The `max.message.bytes` is required as it is 1024 by default, and the first message containing the Kerberos token can be about 1600 bytes.
 This size may have to be adjusted to greater values if the token gets bigger.

-In addition, the `KerberosLoginModule.jar` file must be added to the `CLASSPATH`.
+In addition, the `kerberos-login-module.jar` file must be added to the `CLASSPATH`.
+This module is provided as source code in the [Hazelcast Code Samples](https://github.com/hazelcast/hazelcast-code-samples) repository on GitHub in the [kerberos-login-module](https://github.com/hazelcast/hazelcast-code-samples/tree/master/enterprise/kerberos-login-module) directory.

 File `gss-jaas.conf` contains:
 ```